amida-tech/blue-button/lib/parser/cms/README.md

 9. writeValue in intermediate object to blue button converter will have to return an object eventually.(done)

 10. Need to dump data that is not part of one section into a common pool, or organize it.
-I.e. the effective dates for in "demographic" section needs to go somewhere else -> in the health insurance model.
+..* the effective dates for in "demographic" section needs to go somewhere else -> in the health insurance model.
+..* Allergy shots, and other medications need to go to another section

 11. Need to make sure that object types are very consistent with the model given in bb, probably will need to write tests to make sure the returned object model is the same as the model that has been parsed.